symfony/symfony-docs/cookbook/deployment/tools.rst

 specifically tailored to the requirements of Symfony.

 `Capifony`_
-    Provides a specialized set of tools on top of `Capistrano`_, tailored specifically to Symfony projects.
+    This Ruby-based tool provides a specialized set of tools on top of `Capistrano`_, tailored specifically to Symfony projects.

 `sf2debpkg`_
     Helps you build a native Debian package for your Symfony project.